Mini-Batch Robustness Verification of Deep Neural Networks: : A Batch Verifier for Local Robustness

 \paragraph{Bound computation} \Cref{algo::milpbounds} shows the bound computation for every neuron in the first $\ell$ layers of $N$, given the $\epsilon$-ball of an input $x$.
 It first adds constraints bounding each input neuron within its interval, based on $x$ and $\epsilon$ (\Cref{line:init}).
-Then, for every layer $i$, it iterates the neurons and, for each, computes a lower and an upper bound on the affine function (Lines~\ref{line:lower}--\ref{line:upper}) by calling a MILP solver with all the current constraints (up to layer $i-1$).
-Afterwards, it adds the constraints of layer~$i$ (defined in~\Cref{batch_encoding_4,batch_encoding_6}, as later described) and continues to the next layer.
+Then, for every layer $i$, it iterates the neurons and, for each, computes a lower and an upper bound on the affine function (Lines~\ref{line:lower}--\ref{line:upper}) by calling a MILP solver with all current constraints.
+Afterwards, it adds the layer's constraints (similar to~\Cref{batch_encoding_4,batch_encoding_6}, but with respect to $l_{i}$, $u_{i}$ instead of $L_{i}$, $U_{i}$) and continues to the next layer.

 \paragraph{Batch verification} We next describe how \tool forms a MILP for batch verification over the layers $N_{\ell+1},\ldots,N_L$.
 Given a batch $B$ and the bounds of $N_\ell$ for all inputs in $B$, \tool first defines the input space of $N_{\ell+1}$ as the union of the outputs of layer $N_\ell$.
 Then, it computes the real-valued bounds for every layer from $N_{\ell+1}$ to the output layer.
-Accordingly, it computes the same constraints as MIPVerify for these layers and adds the same objective function to look for an adversarial example.
+Accordingly, it computes the same constraints as MIPVerify for these layers and adds the same constraint to look for an adversarial example.
 As in MIPVerify, if this MILP is infeasible, then there is no adversarial example, implying that \emph{all $\epsilon$-balls} of the inputs in the batch are robust.
 Otherwise, some $\epsilon$-ball may be not robust.

 We next present our encoding for the inputs to $N_{\ell+1}$, which provides a simple way to identify the input in the batch whose $\epsilon$-ball may be non-robust.
 The input to $N_{\ell+1}$ is the output of layer $N_\ell$.
 A straightforward encoding is to bound each of its outputs in its minimal containing interval, i.e., However, this results in a very high overapproximation error and is also difficult to identify a good refinement if an adversarial example is detected.
 Instead, we wish to encode a disjunction over the outputs of $N_{\ell}$, thereby forcing the input to $N_{\ell+1}$ to be contained in one of them: